AgedLace/My-Tech-Knowledgebase/docs/03-Linux/Manjaro/Pacman.md

   - Linux/Manjaro/Pacman
 categories:
 ---
-## Pacman

-### How Do I Reinstall All Packages, Retaining Information on whether Something Was Explicitly Installed or as a Dependency?
+## How Do I Reinstall All Packages, Retaining Information on whether Something Was Explicitly Installed or as a Dependency?

-To reinstall all the native packages: `pacman -Qnq | pacman -S -` or `pacman -S $(pacman -Qnq)` (the `-S` option preserves the installation reason by default).
+- To reinstall all the native packages:
+    - `pacman -Qnq | pacman -S -` or
+    - `pacman -S $(pacman -Qnq)`
+    - (the `-S` option preserves the installation reason by default).

-You will then need to reinstall all the foreign packages, which can be listed with `pacman -Qmq`.
+- You will then need to reinstall all the foreign packages

----
+    - which can be listed with `pacman -Qmq`.

  SOURCE - [pacman - ArchWiki](https://wiki.archlinux.org/title/pacman#Manually_reinstalling_pacman)

 ---

-### Foreign Packages to Reinstall

-brave-beta-bin
-caprine
-gtkhash
+- gtkhash
-gtkhash-thunar
+- gtkhash-thunar
-logseq-desktop-bin
+- logseq-desktop-bin
-manjaro-hotfixes
+- manjaro-hotfixes
-pdfstudioviewer
+- pdfstudioviewer
-protonmail-bridge-bin
+- protonmail-bridge-bin
-protonmail-desktop
+- protonmail-desktop